MatzJB/Hill-Climbing-Project/README.md

 parameter sweep analysis.

 ## Documentation
 To generate the report, navigate to doc/ run *lat.bat* and the report will be generated.
+Prerequisites: *MiKTeX*